Creating maps

 Map settings

-On the Map settings panel, you can change the initial center of the map setting a latitude and longitude.
+On the Map settings panel, you can change the initial center of the map by setting a latitude and longitude.
 You can also change the default zoom settings or even disable it.

 Map settings